After COVID-19 travel restrictions, local tourist attractions like Mangar (for people living in New Delhi & NCR) become evidently mainstream.

 So yea, Mangar looks like any other village in Haryana.
 The only thing that distinguishes it, however, is its placement.

 Surrounded by Gurgaon, New Delhi and Faridabad from all three sides, it offers an idyllic village scene right inside the national capital region.
 From MG Road Gurgaon to Mangar the distance is less than 21 km.
-From Cannaught Place, in New Delhi, it is less than 35km.
+From Connaught Place, in New Delhi, it is less than 35km.
 From most places in Faridabad, it is about 15km.

 No matter where you are coming from in NCR, you can get here in less than 45 minutes, and enjoy a rustic charm, a setting that makes villages popular among city folk.